dolthub/dolt-integrations/dolt_integrations/metaflow/examples/hospital_bounty/blog_post.md

 2021-04-07 09:08:25.983 Done!
 ```

 We now have our first result set computed.
-Let's access the computed variances via the integration, using the flow as an entry point:
+Let's access the computed variances via the integration, using the flow as an entry point.
+You can execute the following snippet, and subsequent examples, using the Python interpreter on the command line or in a notebook.
+The snippet uses [Metaflow’s Client API](https://docs.metaflow.org/metaflow/client) to access results of past runs:
 ```python
 from metaflow import Flow
 from dolt_integrations.metaflow import DoltDT